UWCHR/ice-air/README.md

 Raw Excel files used in this project can be found on [UWCHR's Google Drive](https://drive.google.com/drive/folders/1DFhlKSI1u9yrPqPmLKW0o2IKUsUhSEIl?usp=sharing).

-Input files in `import/input/` have been renamed to remove spaces, converted to CSV, and Gzipped.
+Input files in `import/input/` have been renamed to remove spaces in filenames, converted to CSV with pipe separator (`|`), and Gzipped.
 Input files are symlinked to `import/output/` and then to `input/` of downstream tasks for modification and analysis.

 This repo uses [Git LFS](https://git-lfs.github.com/).